Farhad-Davaripour/Linear_regression_Core_Principles/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Farhad-Davaripour/Linear_regression_Core_Principles/blob/main/demo.ipynb)

-# Linear Regression Model from Scratch
+# Build Your Linear Regression Model

 This repository demonstrates the foundational principles of developing a linear regression model entirely from scratch.
 The project encompasses the construction and visualization of a linear regression algorithm, including the essential components of feed-forward computation and backpropagation for model training.
 The approach is hands-on, focusing on understanding the underlying mechanics of linear models and gradient-based optimization.
 This project draws inspiration and partial adaptation from Andrej Karpathy's [micrograd project](https://github.com/karpathy/micrograd).